 Important!
 Windows OS does not allow you to connect network drives using accounts without a password.
 You can connect either without authorization or using an account with a login and password.

-In our example, we use the admin system account with the defined password.
+We use the admin system account with the defined password in our example.

 Tick the Remember my credentials box to avoid entering a username and password each time.

 5. After clicking OK, the network drive will be added to Windows and appear in the drive list.